Game Development for Beginners in 2025: Learn, Build & Start Earning Online

 • Design Sound Effects or Music

 Additional platforms such as Itch.io, Unity Asset Store, and OpenGameArt serve as a marketplace for selling your works.
+Earning a few bucks and getting your reach to more gamers would be nice.

 3. Freelance Your Game Dev Skills